nishantsingh93/MSIS-Program-SCU/Lab 9/README.md

 ******************************************************************************************************************************
 ## Road map with future enhancements:
 1. Improvement -  Collect more data on the alumni job profile
-* Benefit - A better map plot can be shown if the data is present as it bolsters the claim more
+* Benefit - A better map plot can be shown if the data is present as it bolsters the claim more and would show a lot of more companies
-2. Improvement -
+2. Improvement - Collect data to show different business segments that alumni are in
-* Benfit -
+* Benefit - Again this will show the reach of the SCU network
-3. Improvement -
+3. Improvement - Add data to discuss the graduating class profile and any achievements
-* Benfit -
+* Benefit - Seeing the graduating batch profile and potentials any achievement will the recruiters know easily will the graduates fit the profile

 ******************************************************************************************************************************